 - Freshman- and sophomore-level UF students who have not yet been admitted to the major should see the PHHP college advisors for all questions related to academic advising.

 - Junior college students who are looking to transfer to UF and apply to the Communication Sciences and Disorders program should contact Jean Burns for questions about prerequisite courses, course equivalents, and so forth.

 Mandatory Orientation Meeting

 Students who are newly admitted to the major are required to attend the New Junior Orientation meeting.

 - The next New Junior Orientation meeting will be held on Tuesday, August 26, 2014 from 5:30 p.m. to 7:00 p.m in Little Hall, Room 113.
 Attendance is required for ALL students who are newly admitted to the major.

 - At the orientation for new CSD Undergraduate Majors, students will learn about degree requirements and receive a plan of study which details the sequence of all remaining courses in your Bachelor’s program.

 Plan of Study/Academic Advising for Students Who Have Been Admitted to the Major

-As noted above, each student who is admitted to the major has a plan of study, which is basically a map of the courses you will be taking during your junior and senior year.
+As noted above, each student who is admitted to the major has a plan of study, which is a map of the courses you will be taking during your junior and senior years.

 - Students are responsible for monitoring the content and accuracy of their plan of study.